 About The Location & History

-The Grace Project International (TGPI) and its school in Zambia, The Grace Institute Zambia (TGIZ) is focused on training pastors who are called to serve but face educational and financial challenges which prevent them from attending established Bible colleges and Seminaries.
-In fact, 85% – 90% of the estimated 4.0 million pastors and ministry leaders worldwide struggle to find good theological education and ministry training that is accessible to them.
+The Grace Project International (TGPI) runs The Grace Institute Zambia (TGIZ), its first school in Zambia.
+It aims to train pastors who have a calling to serve but face educational and financial obstacles that prevent them from attending established Bible colleges and seminaries.
+Unfortunately, as many as 85% to 90% of the estimated 3.0 million pastors and ministry leaders around the world struggle to access good theological education and ministry training.
+To address this gap, TGPI has developed The Grace International Satellite School Partnership to achieve two objectives.

 Special Fundraiser – Solar Powered Lights